postgrespro/shardman/readme.md

 -- this file is read by every play and not tracked by git.
 Playbooks operate on `nodes` and `etcd_nodes` groups; `inventory_manual` has an example of simple inventory.  `provision.yml` installs everything needed: etcd, postgres, stolon, shardman.
+Note that we need patched Stolon (keeper priority, etc) as well as patched PG (distributed planner/executor, global snapshots, etc); defaults in `group_vars/all.yml` contain paths to proper repositories.
 Also, during execution of etcd role, a etcd cluster is configured (unless `etcd_service` skipped). `init.yml` inits single shardman cluster: it instantiates all needed service files, starts `shardman-bowl` daemons and executes `shardman-ladle`, creating cluster and adding `nodes` to it.

 `shardman-ladle` accepts config file specifying cluster configuration. `init.yml` creates it from template `shmnspec.json.j2` where